 On August 31 in 1997, the tragic death of Princess Diana devastated the world, when she was killed in a car crash in Paris, France.
 As we remember The People’s Princess, on the 20th anniversary of her passing, Diana continues to be praised for her distinctive and sophisticated fashion senses.

-A fashion icon that branched out from her philanthropic and humanitarian efforts in the both the 1980s and 1990s.
+A fashion icon that branched out from her philanthropic and humanitarian efforts in both the 1980s and 1990s.
 A distinctive fashion icon that has inspired designer Virgil Abloh and his brand Off-White.
 Over the summer, Abloh released his collaborative sneaker collection, Nike x Off-White sneakers: The Ten.
 A collection of popular Nike sneakers, reconstructed by the designer.
-During this time, Virgil sent out invitations to his Paris Fashion Week show bearing an image of Princess Diana.
+It was during this time, Virgil sent out invitations to his Paris Fashion Week show bearing an image of Princess Diana.

 The inspired collection revealed on Thursday, September 28 during Paris Fashion Week S/S 18, displayed a serene sense of a woman, whose life was all but so.
-There were no music, just a score composed by Guillaume Berg, made of birds and animals native to the area of her birth.
+There was no music, just a score composed by Guillaume Berg, made of birds and animals native to the area of her birth.
 Backstage of his presentation, Abloh shared what she meant to the fashion world and the motivation to pay tribute to her.
-Although many of the looks from the collection reflects important moments of fashion in Diana’s life, it is not always obvious that she is his muse.
-But with closer observation you can pick up of subtle signature looks such as the black and white flecked print, and bulky sleeves.
+Although many of the looks from the collection reflect important moments of fashion in Diana’s life, it is not always obvious that she is his muse.
+But with the closer observation, you can pick up of subtle signature looks such as the black and white flecked print and bulky sleeves.